Ordered amorphous spin system: Substitution Rules

 Let us now denote each of the eight $2\times 2$ blocks by a letter from the alphabet $\{\alpha_{+},\alpha_{-},\beta_{+},\beta_{-},\gamma_{+},\gamma_{-},\delta_{+},\delta_{-}\}$ as follows

 Each of these letters will represent a set of tiles in the Wang tiling.
-In terms of these letters, the configuration $\mathcal{P}_n$ is shown for $n=8$ in Figure \ref{fig:8_letter}.
-For ease in visualization, we will represent each of the tiles as a $2\times2$ `semaphore' block, with 1 represented by a black square and -1 by a white square, as shown in Figure \ref{fig: inflation1}.
+For ease in visualization, we will represent each of the tiles as a $2\times2$ `semaphore' block, with 1 represented by a black square and $-1$ by a white square, as shown in Figure \ref{fig:2D_substitutions}.

 By Eq.~\eqref{eq:matrix_recursion}, each of the above $2\times 2$ blocks is to be substituted by a $4\times 4$ block in the following manner